simmi30/lnd1/docs/grpc/c#.md

 // Due to updated ECDSA generated tls.cert we need to let gprc know that
 // we need to use that cipher suite otherwise there will be a handshake
-// error when we communicate with the lnd rpc server.
+// error when we communicate with the broln rpc server.
 System.Environment.SetEnvironmentVariable("GRPC_SSL_CIPHER_SUITES", "HIGH+ECDSA");

-// Lnd cert is at AppData/Local/Lnd/tls.cert on Windows
+// broln cert is at AppData/Local/broln/tls.cert on Windows
-// ~/.lnd/tls.cert on Linux and ~/Library/Application Support/Lnd/tls.cert on Mac
+// ~/.broln/tls.cert on Linux and ~/Library/Application Support/broln/tls.cert on Mac
 var rawCert = File.ReadAllBytes(<Tls_Cert_Location>);
 var x509Cert = new X509Certificate2(rawCert);
 var httpClientHandler = new HttpClientHandler